NandhithaShree/tp/docs/DeveloperGuide.md

   - For each member, it:
     - Retrieves their name.
     - Checks the owedAmounts map for any recorded expenses.
-    - Displays the member's name along with the accumulated expense amount.
+    - Displays the member's name along with the accumulated expense amount for that group.
     - If a member has no recorded expense, the amount displayed is 0.00.

 #### Viewing all user's Groups